NewValleyChurch/documentation-theme-jekyll/pages/audiovisual/audiovisual_change_log.md

 summary: "Changes and updates, repairs, maintenance relating sound, lights, media, and stage."
 ---

+## 7-20-18

+-	//  Identified issue with mouse cursor sticking periodically.
+Problem has been isolated and worked around.

 ## 7-19-18

 -	//  Met with Clearwing to finalize order and estimate delivery of supplies and lights.